yamchips/issue-tracker/Learning-notes.md

 `npm i @next-auth/prisma-adpater@1.0.7`

+In 2025, Next Auth is updated so we can use the suggested package, not the old version.

 In [...nextauth]/route.ts, add prisma adapter as shown in the above page.
 Add session strategy to 'jwt'.

 Then copy the user model to schema.prisma file.